 Notes

 - To honor the method used at the fair, the recipe below calls for the ears of corn to be boiled in their husks (the silk is removed first.)
-With these husks still on, the corn takes up more room, requiring a very large stock pot - but if you don't have a pot this large, shuck the corn and cook it in a smaller pot
+With these husks still on, the corn takes up more room, requiring a very large stock pot—if you don't have a pot this large, shuck the corn and cook the naked ears in a smaller pot

-- At the fair the corn is dunked into a vat of melted butter.
+- At the fair, the corn is dunked into a vat of melted butter.
 This can be done at home if you have a tall, narrow heatproof container (like a large mason jar.)
-You'll also have to melt more butter for it to be deep enough.
-Dunk each ear into the container of melted butter, and let the excess drip off before placing it on a plate.
-Save the leftover melted butter for another use.
+Or, melt butter in a wide, shallow pot.
+Add in the cooked ears of corn and roll them around to coat them.

 Wonderful but to add an additional layer of flavor sprinkle with chat spice and squeeze a lime over it.
 Served this way in Malaysia.